LIVORNO

 13:00 Arrival to the port of Venice and back on board

-The above timings are approximate and subject to weather and traffic
+The above timings are approximate and subject to weather and traffic permitting.

 San Marco's Square